-Stop comparing themselves to other people.
+- Stop Comparing Yourself to Others.
 A person who is always trying to be like others can’t be themselves.
 And they’ll only get disappointed when they try to be like someone else.
 If a person senses that they’re comparing themselves, they need to stop and say something positive about themselves.
 An example could be “I am enough.
 I accept myself, and I don’t need to be like anyone else.”

-Write a list of good qualities about themselves.
+- Write.
+Creating a list of good qualities about themselves can help.
 A person should keep this list close at hand, such as a picture on their cell phone.
 When they doubt themselves, they should look at it.

-Exercise is physical activity that increases feel-good chemicals in the brain that help a person feel better.
+- Exercise.
+Exercise is a physical activity that increases feel-good chemicals in the brain that help a person feel better.
 It’s also an activity a person is doing for themselves and no one else.

-To start to build self-esteem, it’s important a person take care of themselves.
-This means doing things like eating a healthy diet, exercising, and maybe even meditating to relax .40 When a person makes themselves a priority and tries to improve their health, they start to feel better about themselves.
+- Taking Care of Yourself Helps Improve Self-Esteem.
+To start to build self-esteem, people must take care of themselves.
+This means doing things like eating a healthy diet, exercising, and maybe even meditating to relax.40 When a person makes themselves a priority and tries to improve their health, they start to feel better about themselves.
 They start to see themselves as a person of value and worth.